Get Ready for the Colorado Gold

 We're very excited to announce the editors and agents who'll be picking the winners in each category!
-Find them on the contest page at rmfw.org
+Find them on the contest page at http://rmfw.org/contest/

-Thanks to all who came and to Mark Stevens and Nikki Baird for helping out with Live Judging.
+Thanks to Nikki Baird, Chris Devlin and Monica Poole for helping out with Live Judging.
 Contest opens April 1st.

 What hasn't changed?
 Writers should still submit their best work and make it shine.
 Here are Contest Chair Chris Devlin's top 10 tips: